 Unclear ownership and lack of governance was cited as the top reason for intranet failure based on Simpplr Research’s State of Internal Communications 2019.
 We dug deeper to understand the impact of governance on not only intranets, but how it extends to internal communications as a function.
-Learn what governance has to do with internal communications and intranet success.
+Learn what data governance teams have to do with internal communications and intranet success.

 Data Analysis: This chart shows the relationship between establishing a cross-functional governance team for your organization and internal communications quality.
 The percentage of organizations responding that they do have a cross-functional governance team is broken out in the 5 bars on the right, by the quality of internal communications (Laggards, Below Average, Average, Above Average, Leaders).
 The leftmost bar summarizes the overall (aggregated) responses to the question.
 In general, only about 30% of organizations have established a cross-functional governance team.
 However, this proportion is increasing in the overall state of internal communications.
 Amongst laggards in internal communications, only about 20% of organizations have established cross-functional governance teams.
 Conversely, leaders in internal communications are over 3 times more likely to have established cross-function governance teams.
 Note that the inverse relationship also shows an increasing trend.
 The overall state of internal communications is higher in organizations that have cross-functional governance committees than in organizations that do not.
 Note briefly that this difference (which is about a 1.5 point difference on a 1-5 scale) can be derived from the chart above using Bayes’ Rule: P(A|B) = [P(B|A)*P(A)]/P(B).